novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 #### Compatibility

 Everything works out-of-the-box except the integrated fingerprint scanner.
-To enable it you need to install some extra packages:
+To enable it you need to install some extra package:

 Just make sure you press ESC and login with your password when you boot the computer if you want your login keyring to be unlocked.